Matthew Riley

 Advanced Play Design

-Play is explored as as a mode of inquiry to advance students creative practice in animation, games and interactivity.
+Play is examined as as a mode of inquiry to advance students creative practice in animation, games and interactivity.
 The playful methodology of the course supports students in developing novel ideas, experiences and techniques that expand their practice in new and novel ways.
 Students uncover alterative perspectives on making and thinking that act as a ‘counterpoint’ to conventional, known and predictable ways of conceptualising and creating projects, fostering distinctive and innovative practice through playful experimentation.

 Animation, Games, Interactivity Studio's

-The studios are the foundation to the major student project outcomes of the MAGI program, many studio projects have received international recognition in festivals, screenings, conferences, exhibitions and events.
+The studios are the foundation to the major student project outcomes of the MAGI program, many studio projects have received international recognition in key festivals, screenings, conferences, exhibitions and events.

 Professional Research Project